blurgyy/dt/docs/config/guide/99-error-handling.md

-If the above validating step passed successfully, `dt-cli` begins to iterate through every group, recursively expand all sources according to their file hierarchy, the `basedir`s are also expanded to [host-specific](/features/01-host-specific) ones wherever possible.
-The following cases are considered invalid while expanding `sources` and `basedir`:
+If the above validating step passed successfully, `dt-cli` begins to iterate through every group, recursively expand all sources according to their file hierarchy, the `base`s are also expanded to [host-specific](/features/01-host-specific) ones wherever possible.
+The following cases are considered invalid while expanding `sources` and `base`:

-- The group's `basedir` exists but is not a directory
+- The group's `base` exists but is not a directory
 - The group's `target` exists and is not a directory
 - The group's `target` is non-existent but cannot be created
 - When any group uses the `Symlink` [syncing